Structured Data Capture

 1. For each item in the questionnaire, if an item.definition element is present, try to resolve the referenced element.

-2. If the URL refers to an element in a StructureDefinition and the StructureDefinition resolves but the referenced element does not raise an error.
+2. If the URL refers to an element in a StructureDefinition and the StructureDefinition resolves but the referenced element does not, the system SHOULD raise an error.

 3. Otherwise, if the referenced element cannot be resolved, raise a warning unless the item has no text element or the item.type is 'choice' or 'open-choice' and no answerOptions, answerValueSet or answerExpression is available, in which case raise an error.